-Every credit card issued in the U.S. is equipped with EMV technology.
+Almost every credit card issued in the U.S. is equipped with EMV technology.
 If you need an EMV card with Chip-and-PIN capability in particular, check out our list of card issuers that offer Chip-and-PIN cards.

-What is EMV Technology?
+What Is EMV Technology?

 EMV is a security standard for storing account information on credit cards.
 It’s an alternative to the magnetic stripe (mag stripe) that has traditionally been used to store information on the backs of cards in the United States.